Developion/craft-starter-project/README.md

-# 🚀 Developion Craft Starter Project
+# 🚀 Craft Starter Project

 This project provides a ready-to-use **DDEV environment**, **Craft CMS configuration**, and a **prebuilt content builder** to accelerate development across Craft-based projects.